Klonoa: Door to Phantomile: Plot

 With the help of the flying fish Pamela, Klonoa and Huepow head to the Temple of the Sun and confront Ghadius at the top, asking him about his motivation in turning Phantomile into a world of nightmares.
 Ghadius answers by saying he is motivated out of revenge against those who banished him.
 Ghadius disappears, and Klonoa ends up battling Joka.
 After Joka's defeat, the moon kingdom, Cress, appears.
 Klonoa and Huepow make their way there with Pamela's help.
 There, Huepow reveals himself to be the prince of the moon kingdom, saying that his "ring spirit" form was merely a disguise.
 Klonoa continues to help Huepow and they make their way to Ghadius, whom they eventually defeat.
-However, a nightmarish beast known as Nahatomb, who was birthed using the diva Lephise as a living battery, is unleashed just before Ghadius dies.
+However, an ancient nightmarish beast known as Nahatomb, who was birthed using the diva Lephise as a living battery and Ghadius' own nightmares, is revived just before he dies.
 Klonoa and Huepow eventually defeat Nahatomb and restore peace to Phantomile, with Lephise thankful of her rescue.

 Later, a noticeably guilt-ridden Huepow finally tells Klonoa the truth; that he was never from Phantomile at all and that all the memories they had shared together prior to their adventure were fake.
 Klonoa is distraught by the news and initially thinks of it as a lie, but Huepow reaffirms that it is the truth.
 Huepow then mentions that when Lephise sings the Song of Rebirth, Klonoa will not be able to stay in Phantomile any longer.
 Moments after, Lephise begins to sing, and a vortex appears in the sky, slowly sucking Klonoa forcefully back to his own world.
 Now realizing that the bond they shared was truly real despite the fabricated memories, Huepow chases after Klonoa and grabs his Wind Ring, with Klonoa himself clinging on to it, not wanting to leave Phantomile.
 Eventually, the ring slips from Huepow's hands, and Klonoa is taken back to his home world.
 The vortex closes, and Phantomile is restored back to normal.